suitproject/suit-lightcurve-tutorial/README.md

 # Align the images using the template

 temp_aligned = co_align(temp, layer_index=2, template=template)
 #index=2 corresponds to NB03 in the 'temp' sequence.
 Map() sorts maps based on observation time.
-With the sample data provided, index=2 should relate to the index of NB03 filter.
-You are free to choose whatever filter you want, all other filters will be aligned to layer_index provided.
+With the sample data provided, index=2 should relate to the index of the NB03 filter.
+You are free to choose whatever filter you want; all other filters will be aligned to the layer_index provided.

 temp_aligned.peek(); plt.show()

+filter_index = {}
+for i,tmap in enumerate(temp):
+    filter_index[f"{tmap.meta['ftr_name']}"] = i
+#filter_index is a dictionary to store the index of different filters from temp
+(format---> 'filter':index).
+This will be useful in the next step.
 ```

 If the coalignment does not work, try using a different template.
 The template provided below will only work with the sample data.
 Selecting a template is a trail and error process.
 Don't be discouraged.
 Have a look at the coalignment module for tips to make a template if you havent already.